 Things to consider when using the doubling time calculator

 - It gives you exact number (well, it's usually rounded), while a "manual" rule of 72 calculation gives you a ballpark figure.

 - Rule of 72 calculator is unit-agnostic.
 It doesn't matter if we're talking about seconds, minutes, days or dog years.

 - It works just as well in reverse.
 For example, if you want to double your web traffic in

 52 weeks, you know it needs to grow by

-- It assumes that the percentage growth is exactly the same each period.
-So it works awesome with simple interest (when it basically boils down to compound annual growth rate), but with fluctuating percentages (such as your web traffic's increase) it's never stable, so known the limitations of this calculation.
+- It assumes that the percentage growth is exactly the same each period, so it works very well with simple interest (when it basically boils down to compound annual growth rate).
+Please be aware, however, that percentages (such as your web traffic's increase) often fluctuate and are never stable, so known the limitations of this calculation.